 Back injuries often occur as a result of sudden movements, bumps, knocks or falls.

-Injuries to your back vary in seriousness depending on the cause of the injury and the amount of force involved.
+Injuries to your back vary in seriousness depending on the cause of the injury and what damage is done.

 Minor injuries may cause strains to your back muscles, bruising and small cuts and grazes.
 A strain is sometimes called a ‘pulled muscle’— this happens if a muscle is overstretched or it tightens too strongly, resulting in the tissues being torn or stretched.